DFPercush/PhysicalQuantity/README.md

 If you need to change Visual Studio project configuration, it's a good idea to create a new property sheet and put the settings there, so you're not committing your personal settings in the shared git repo.
-The menu is View > Property Manager.
-In that window, Right click your project and Add New Item > Property Sheet.
+The menu is `View` > `Property Manager`.
+In that window, Right click your project and `Add New Item` > `Property Sheet`.
 Any changes you make there will override the default settings, and you can change the order in which they apply.
 Search the Microsoft docs for more on Visual Studio property sheets if this is new to you.